grnet/synnefo/docs/quick-install-admin-guide.rst

 ``/etc/synnefo`` and some configuration files inside it, as you did in node1 after installation of astakos.
 Here, you will not have to change anything that has to do with snf-common or snf-webproject.
 Everything is set at node1.
-You only need to change settings that have to do with pithos.
+You only need to change settings that have to do with pithos+.
 Specifically:

 Edit ``/etc/synnefo/20-snf-pithos-app-settings.conf``.
 There you need to set only the two options: